Benjiiim/XamarinPlayground/README.md

       android:text="Take Picture" />
     </LinearLayout>

-Build the solution in order to add control IDs to the Resource.Designer.cs file so that you can refer to controls by name in code.
+Build the solution which will add the control IDs to the ```Resource.Designer.cs``` file so that you can refer to controls by name in code.

 ##### Get the camera stream, take a picture and send the stream to the shared code